RobsonCardozo/7DaysOfCode/README.md

-7 Days of Code - Day 2
+7 Days of Code - Day 3 Exercise